FydeOS/FydeOS_for_You-overlays/README.md

 # FydeOS for You overlays
-_Building artefacts of FydeOS for You_
+_Build artefacts of FydeOS for You_

 <br>